MaxCharlington/MaxCharlington/README.md

     The program is written in Python.

 ## Additionally
-I follow industry news, latest C and C++ standards, developing\
-several pet-projects, where I study new features of the latest standards,\
-compile time calculations.\
+I follow industry news, latest C and C++ standards, developing several pet-projects, where I study new features of the latest standards, compile time calculations.\
 Studied GoLang, independently mastered JavaScript/TypeScript.
-I'm fond of\
-Web technologies.\
+I'm fond of Web technologies.\
-Had teaching experience - was engaged in mentoring students and preparation\
-for the role of a novice developer.\
+Had teaching experience - was engaged in mentoring students and preparation for the role of a novice developer.\
-I have experience in the selection and assembling of PC hardware\
+I have experience in the selection and assembling of PC hardware.